biolab/orange3/doc/widgets/data/datainfo.md

 Example
 -------

-Below we compare two **Data Info** widgets - one with the information on the entire data set and the other with the information on the (manually) selected subset from the **Scatterplot** widget.
+Below we compare basic statistics of two **Data Info** widgets - one with the information on the entire data set and the other with the information on the (manually) selected subset from the **Scatterplot** widget.

 <img src="images/data-info-example1.png" alt="image" width="600">